ayushxx7/ayush-mandowara-blog/content/General/02-Thoughts.md

 title: Five Attributes of a Great Developer
 description: General Tips
 date: "2020-11-07"
-image: "thoughts.png"
+image: "thoughts.jpg"
 author: "Ayush"
-tags: ["python", "data-analysis", "numpy"]
+tags: ["general", "thoughts"]
 ---

 The following are the 5 qualities of a great software engineer